ssaurabh8778/ssaurabh8778/README.md

 HI,

 I am Saurabh.
-I have 4+ years of experience in Web Development & Mobile App Development where I have worked as Senior Software Developer as well as Team Lead.
+I have 4+ years of experience in Web Development & Mobile App Development where I have worked as Senior Software Developer on many amazing projects.
 My core expertise is around React & React-Native.
 In addition to that, I have also worked with Angular & Vue for some of the projects.

 Below are the key frameworks/libraries I have worked with (But not limited to):-